A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Simulations and MCMC strategy

-In previous model versions (from \cite{Czekaj2014}, the mass in remnants was estimated from the SFH and withdrawn previously to the start of the star generation process.
-In the present version for the sake of consistency, the stars that are found to be at the end of their life are treated specifically: we compute both the mass of gas released into the ISM and the mass subsisting in the remnant using the initial to final mass ratio from \cite{2009MNRAS.395.1857K} The mass regained by the ISM is added to the mass reservoir of the same age sub-component, assuming instantaneous recycling.
-From the time being, we do not follow the stars over theoretical white dwarf (WD) tracks.
-They are instead generated as in previous BGM versions using pre-computed Hess diagrams but with updated WD luminosity functions \citep{2005ApJS..156...47L} } In simulations we take into account binaries by drawing stars in the mass of gas available at a given position, first singles and primary stars, then secondaries with a proportion which depends on the primary mass, as explained in \cite{Czekaj2014}.
+In simulations, we take into account binaries by drawing stars in the mass of gas available at a given position; first singles and primary stars, and then secondaries with a proportion which depends on the primary mass, as explained in \cite{Czekaj2014}.
 The binary fraction and distributions of semi-major axis and eccentricities follow the prescription of \cite{2011AIPC.1346..107A}.
-After the simulation is done and the apparent separation of the binary components is computed, we assume that, likewise in \Gaia\ data, the binaries are separated when their projected distance is larger than 0.4 mas.
-Otherwise, we merge the two components and attribute to the unresolved system the total flux in each photometric band. {\bfv The kinematics of the binary system is the same as the two components, neglecting orbital effects}.
+After the simulation is done and the apparent separation of the binary components is computed, we assume that, as in \Gaia\ data, the binaries are separated when their projected distance is larger than 0.4 mas.
+Otherwise, we merge the two components and attribute the total flux in each photometric band to the unresolved system.
+The kinematics of the binary system is the same as the two components, neglecting orbital effects.